blog posts

 the difference between bandwidth and internet speed

-In today’s world, in the Internet and technology, there are a series of almost complicated terms, such as ping, latency, Internet speed, bandwidth, etc., so if someone encounters these for the first time, he will get confused and distinguish between them.
-Does not give But it should be known that many of these are the same in terms of appearance, but they differ from each other in the inner sense.
+In today’s world of the Internet and technology, there are a series of almost complicated terms, such as ping, latency, Internet speed, bandwidth, etc., so if someone encounters these for the first time, they will get confused and struggle to distinguish between them.
+It should be known that many of these are the same in terms of appearance, but they differ from each other in the inner sense.

 What is bandwidth?

-This term generally talks about high-volume data transfer; a large amount of data is transferred from one place to another with a cable.
-Broadband Internet connections are made through rope, fiber, and DSL, and today all these connections have become the necessary standards for broadband.
+This term generally refers to high-volume data transfer, which involves transferring a large amount of data from one place to another with a cable.
+Broadband Internet connections are made through cable, fiber, and DSL; today, all these connections have become the necessary standards for broadband.

-To know more, it is better to compare the bandwidth with the amount of water that can be transferred through a water pipe.
+To learn more, compare bandwidth with the amount of water that can be transferred through a water pipe.
 The bigger the line, the more water can pass through it in a specific time.
-Now this whole thing is like the concept of bandwidth; consider water as data and imagine the pipe as cable, fiber, or DSL.
+Now, this whole thing is like the concept of bandwidth; consider water as data and imagine the pipe as cable, fiber, or DSL.

 So, the higher the link or communication pipe capacity, the more data can pass through in one second.
 This data transfer in bandwidth is measured in megabits per second (Mbps).
 The more bandwidth you have, the faster data is transferred from one computer to another.
 Interestingly, when you apply for an Internet service or ISP subscription, the packages you want to buy are priced based on bandwidth.